 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-The Function of a Pharmacy Tech
+The Job of Pharmacy Techs

-- Prepare prescription drugs under pharmacist guidance
+- Fill prescription medicines under pharmacist supervision

 - Stock shelves and monitor and manage inventory